GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 one centered on the dateline.
 Positive contours should be drawn with a solid pen and negative contours with a dashed pen.
-Annotations should occur for every 50 m contour level, and both contour maps should show the continents in light gray in the background.
+Annotations should occur for every 50 m contour level, and both contour maps should show the continents in light brown in the background.
 Finally, we want a rectangular frame surrounding the two maps.
 This is how it is done:

    ::